samueldambroso/birdwatch/README.md

 # Further goals:
 - Identify bird species / age and sex
-- Post curiosities about the species
+- Post facts about the species
 - Smart post production done by AI